Fredrick Chien: Family and personal life

 Chien is married to Julie Tien, with whom he has a son and a daughter, Carl and Carol.
 Carl Chien received an MBA from Georgetown University and now serves as the Vice-chairman Asia Pacific and Senior Country Officer Taiwan for JPMorgan.
 Carl married Virginia (Ginny) Hu, with sons Justin, Darren, and Fred Jr., and daughter Christen.
-Carol married David Sun, with daughters Ann, Katherine, and son William.
+Carol married David Sun, with daughters Alex, Katherine, and son William.

 Chien is the youngest of the three siblings, the others being Robert and Shu.
 Chien's eldest brother, Robert Chien, was an economist and government official who served as the Minister of Finance, and the Secretary-General of the Executive Yuan.
 Chein's second brother, Shu Chien, is a physiologist and bioengineer, a recipient of the National Medal of Science, and a professor at the University of California, San Diego.

 Chien is known as one of the "four princes of Taiwan" along with Lien Chan, Chen Li-an, and Shen Chun-shan, all of whose fathers attained prominence in politics prior to their sons' successes.

 Chien is a member of the American University Club in Taipei and an honorary member of the Club of Rome.

 Chien speaks Mandarin, English, and Cantonese.
 He also enjoys playing golf.

 Chien once said that he is always serious in his attitude to life, study, work, and self-improvement.